 Emergency First Response Primary including CPR and Secondary Care First aid are good skills for anyone to have at work or at play.
 What would you do if a work colleague or family member collapses?
-The EFR course is designed to give you the skills and confidence to deal with medical emergencies and administer the correct care while the emergency service arrive.
+The EFR course is designed to give you the skills and confidence to deal with medical emergencies and administer the correct care while the emergency services arrive.

 You will also need this qualification for the PADI Rescue Diver course.
 Emergency First Response is a PADI affiliate that specialises in teaching these lifesaving skills – and they’re for anyone, not just divers.
-PADI Instructors are now required to also Emergency First Response Instructors!
+PADI Instructors are now required to also be Emergency First Response Instructors!

 Emergency First Response training is learning serious medical emergency response skills in an upbeat, positive environment.
 You gain the confidence that you are prepared to help in an emergency.

 What You Learn in the EFR Primary and Secondary Care Courses:

 BLS (Basic Life Support) CPR and rescue breathing at the layperson level

 Use of barriers to reduce disease transmission risk

 Basic first aid and first aid kit considerations

 Through a combination of independent study and skill practice with our instructors, you’ll build the confidence and skills to provide basic emergency care.
 The Primary and Secondary Care Manual and video on DVD preview emergency scenarios and provide step-by-step skill demonstrations.
 You can choose to do all of the theory via eLearning now, please visit our eLearning digital hub to access the course.